 Here at Greek-Language.com we have our own bibliography of Ancient Greek Linguistics entitled A Comprehensive Bibliography of Hellenistic Greek Linguistics.

 This bibliography provides a listing of works that apply any form of linguistics to hellenistic Greek—the Greek language as it was used in the period following the conquests of Alexander the Great and including the time in which the Septuagint (LXX) and the New Testament of the Christian Bible were written.

-Michel Buijs' Greek Linguistics Bibliography focuses on works adopting a 'functionalist' perspective.
-This well presented page is organized by topic.
-It includes works dealing with any period of Ancient Greek.
+Michel Buijs' Greek Linguistics Bibliography focuses on works adopting a 'functional' perspective.
+This well presented page includes works dealing with any period of Ancient Greek.

 You may also search the U.S. Library of Congress holdings on Greek Linguistics.
 Selecting this option will take you to the advanced search page of the Library of Congress catalogue.
 Type the terms "Linguistics" and "Greek" as your search terms in the two search fields that appear.
 Leave all other settings as they appear.
 This will not locate all items in the Library of Congress that are relevant to the topic of Greek Linguistics, but it will give you a great sample.

 This bibliography of publications in contrastive linguistics is the result of collaboration between the member research units of the CoLLaTE network.
 "CoLLaTE" is an acronym for COntrastive Linguistics and LAnguage Typology in Europe.

 The universal search interface that used to be provided by the CL/MT Research Group has been disabled because of security concerns.
 Instead, they now provide a bibliography of other Linguistics Bibliographies, each of which has its own search capability.

 The Department of German and Linguistics at the Humboldt University in Berlin (Humboldt-Universität zu Berlin) maintains a bibliography of works in Head-driven Phrase Structure Grammar.